tamino-martinius/meteor-smart-record/README.md

 * Added static init method to initialize default scopes for schema
 * Added `localCollection` class property to create models for **client** or **server** only models.
+* Added `attrAccessors` to define properties which can passed to the model which are not passed to the database.

 `0.1.0` `2016-02-21`